corona-warn-app/cwa-documentation/solution_architecture.md

 [Information provided from the framework API to the app per exposure](https://covid19-static.cdn-apple.com/applications/covid19/current/static/contact-tracing/pdf/ExposureNotification-FrameworkDocumentationv1.2.pdf):

 All exposure events are collected by the ENF internally and are split up into "Exposure Windows", which represent all instances where one other specific device (without known identity) has been detected within a 30 minute window.
 If an encounter lasted for more then 30 minutes, multiple exposure windows are derived.
-Those cannot be related to each other neither can it be determined in which order (and possible overlap), exposures windows have occured.
-This means that if for example five exposure windows are presented to the app by the ENF, it cannot be determined whether those have been five different devices or a single other device with 2,5 hours of contact.
-Same applies to the timely arrangement, i.e. all windows could have happend in parallel, with partial overlap or after one another.
+Those cannot be related to each other neither can it be determined in which order (and possible overlap), exposures windows have occurred.
+This means that if for example five exposure windows are presented to the app by the ENF, it cannot be determined whether those have been five different devices or a single other device with 2.5 hours of contact.
+Same applies to the timely arrangement, i.e. all windows could have happened in parallel, with partial overlap or after one another.

 ![Figure 12: Exposure Windows](images/solution_architecture/exposure_windows.svg "Figure 11: Exposure Windows")